-Positive Life NSW conducted a community based survey of 1,660 respondents to assess awareness of and screening for human papillomavirus (HPV) related anal cancer in people living with HIV and gay and bisexual men in Australia.
+Positive Life NSW conducted a community based survey of 1,660 respondents to assess awareness of and screening for human papillomavirus (HPV) related anal cancer in people living with HIV and gay and bisexual men in Australia in 2016.
 While anal cancer is rare in the general population (1–2 cases per 100,000 individuals per year, anal cancer is significantly more common in people living with HIV and gay and bisexual men.

 HIV positive gay and bisexual men experience the highest rates of anal cancer (approximately 50+ times that of the general population or 70–130 cases of anal cancer per 100,000 individuals per year).
 This makes it one of the most common cancers for HIV positive gay and bisexual men, after lymphoma and Kaposi’s sarcoma.
 HIV positive heterosexual men and women also have an increased risk of anal cancer with an incidence rate of 10–30 per 100,000 individuals per year, or 10+ times that of the general population.
 HIV negative gay and bisexual men have an anal cancer annual incidence rate of 5–20 per 100,000, or a risk rate 5+ -20 times that of the general population.
 In addition, the risk of anal cancer increases with age, and smoking tobacco is an independent risk factor.